Samuel-de-Oliveira/CanUseTimer/README.md

 ---
 ## Some warnings! ⚠️

-- This is the terminal version without grafical interface;
+- This is the terminal version, without grafical interface;
 - This program is tested only in Linux and Windows, and not in other else;
 - this is a BETA version, it's not done yet;
 - If you found bugs please report to fast fixing.